 Being a business owner, my takeaways currently consist of: how using credit increases productivity, how decreasing debt increases spending power, and how our government's involvement affects this cycle.
-Having completed my Series 7 exam last November, I also more completely understand U.S. treasury bonds and how that supply affects the Federal Funds rate.
+Having completed my Series 7 exam in November 2018 (although I am not currently registered), I also more completely understand U.S. treasury bonds and how that supply affects the Federal Funds rate.
 It even gave me some insight on the "too big to fail" theory regarding the government bailout of AIG in 2008.

 You will probably take away something completely different based on your experiences.
 And I love that.

 I did walk in 1998 even with one unmet class requirement: Spanish!
 How that’s applicable to a Bachelor’s in Business, I’ll never quite understand.
 At least that was more helpful than my Forestry and Natural Resources class.
 Pine beetles are a part of my permanent knowledge now.